-On April 30, all programs (with the exception of Dental Hygiene, Early Childhood Education and Medical Radiography Technology) will be reviewed, and on this date it will be established whether a program is over- or undersubscribed.
-Specific admissions procedures for Dental Hygiene and Early Childhood Education are noted under sections 3 and 4 of this policy.
+On April 30 for Fall semester start, and October 31 for Spring semester start, all programs (with the exception of Dental Hygiene and Medical Radiography Technology) will be reviewed, and on this date it will be established whether a program is over- or undersubscribed.
+Specific admissions procedures for Dental Hygiene and Medical Radiography Technology are noted under sections 3 and 4 of this policy.

-- For limited enrolment programs that are not oversubscribed, selections will be made as follows: - a) Applicants who meet admission requirements will be accepted on April 30 or thereafter until the program is fully subscribed. - b) Where possible, registrations will be conducted by mail. - c) By April 30 all applicants must demonstrate that they have completed or are in the process of completing admission requirements for the program for which they have applied.
+- For limited enrolment programs that are not oversubscribed, selections will be made as follows: - a) Applicants who meet admission requirements will be accepted on April 30 or thereafter until the program is fully subscribed. - b) By April 30 all applicants must demonstrate that they have completed or are in the process of completing admission requirements for the program for which they have applied.
 Each required course in progress must be at least 50% completed in order to qualify.
-Applicants who have not completed the admission requirements or have not demonstrated that they have completed at least 50% of each required course in progress will not be considered qualified for priority in the selection process. - d) All applicants who are selected in the initial acceptance process and who are sent a notice of acceptance will be required to submit a \$100 refundable tuition deposit plus a \$15 nonrefundable registration fee.
+Applicants who have not completed the admission requirements or have not demonstrated that they have completed at least 50% of each required course in progress will not be considered qualified for priority in the selection process. - c) All applicants who are selected in the initial acceptance process and who are sent a notice of acceptance will be required to submit a refundable tuition deposit plus a non-refundable registration fee.
 (Deposit is refundable up to final fee date.)
-If the deposit is not received in the Admissions Office by the deposit deadline date, the applicant will lose his/her seat. - e) All remaining fees must be paid no later than the normal program final fee date. - f) All acceptances are conditional pending proof that the admission criteria have been satisfied. - For limited enrolment programs that are deemed to be oversubscribed, selections will be made as follows:
+If the deposit is not received in the Admissions Office by the deposit deadline date, the applicant will lose his/her seat. - d) All remaining fees must be paid no later than the normal program final fee date. - e) All acceptances are conditional pending proof that the admission criteria have been satisfied. - For limited enrolment programs that are deemed to be oversubscribed, selections will be made as follows: